Landing Page Mastery: 13 Types and 14 Optimization Tips

 • Select here

 Texts are still focused on the world of images and film.
-People will read what they write so make sure your text resonates with your target audience.
+People will read what you write, so make sure your text resonates with your target audience.

-Try different titles like A / B test on your landing page.
+Try different titles like an A/B test on your landing page.
 You can also modify the body of the text and perform various experiments to see how these elements work.
+Testing headlines is often the highest ROI activity you can perform on a landing page.

 While a brand’s messages are now more important than ever, visual consistency can make a big difference in conversion rates.

 For example, you place a Facebook ad that takes people to your landing page.
-This should reflect the text, images and other elements of your ad on the landing page.
+This should reflect the text, images, and other elements of your ad on the landing page.
 They should look visually similar and make the same offer to the audience.
-Otherwise your potential customer will be confused.
+Otherwise, your potential customer will be confused and leave.
+This is known as “Message Match.”

 I am a big fan of social proof.
 I want people to know that other businesses have used my products and services.
 Not only that, but I want to connect with them to help them achieve extraordinary results.